How long will it take me to enroll in a health plan?

 Applying in person may reduce confusion

-As always, if you’d prefer get help in person, your state exchange site or HealthCare.gov can help you find someone who can provide in-person help in your area.
-But as noted above, you’ll want to play ahead for this, as in-person assistance centers are likely to be very busy during the open enrollment period for 2018 coverage.
+As always, if you’d prefer to get help in person, your state exchange site or HealthCare.gov can help you find someone who can provide in-person help in your area (here’s the page on HealthCare.gov where you can find local assistance).
+But as noted above, you’ll want to plan ahead for this, as in-person assistance centers are likely to be quite busy during the open enrollment period for 2019 coverage.